Business, Energy, Environment and Sustainability

 Relevant courses are offered by departments including Business Economics and Public Policy, Finance, Legal Studies and Business Ethics, Management, Marketing, and Operations Information and Decisions.
 Additional courses on business, energy, and the environment can be credited toward the Wharton BEES MBA Major from the School of Arts and Sciences, the School of Engineering and Applied Science, and the School of Design, among other programs, as specified below.

-Professor Arthur van Benthem and Professor Sarah E Light serve as the MBA Major Advisors.
+If you are a current Wharton Student: Professor Arthur van Benthem and Professor Sarah E. Light serve as the MBA Major Advisors.
 The ongoing design and development of the program is supported by a Wharton-wide advisory committee of faculty and affiliates with teaching and research interests in areas including environmental management, law, and policy; environmental and risk management; energy economics; and energy finance, among others.
-Current advisory committee members include Carolyn Kousky, Sarah E Light, Eric Orts, and Arthur van Benthem.
-Any questions regarding this program may be directed to firstname.lastname@example.org.
+Advisory committee members include Carolyn Kousky, Sarah E. Light, Eric Orts, and Arthur van Benthem.
+Questions from current Wharton students regarding this program may be directed to firstname.lastname@example.org.

 Requirements for the Major: Four Course Units (cu)